microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 **2.** Unlock the jenkins master

-On MAS-CON01, with your browser, navigate to the default page of the Jenkins master.
+SOn MAS-CON01, with your browser, navigate to the default page of the Jenkins master.

 ```
 http://ip_address_of_your_jenkinsmaster:8080